Neighbours 30th Anniversary: Critical response

-Ethan Sills of The Spin Off said that Harold's campervan crash "mildly" inconvenienced the festival "for about five minutes".
+Ethan Sills of The Spin Off said that Harold's camper van crash "mildly" inconvenienced the festival "for about five minutes".
 He thought Madge's return had Madge "scolded him from the passenger's seat, while the rest of the cast did their best shocked faces.
 No explosions.
 No murders.
 No dramatic revelations.
 And that's just the way Neighbours likes it."
 He called the anniversary a "pinnacle moment" for the serial and claimed it "dominated the first few months of the year".
 Sills thought the highlight of the anniversary was Goodrem's return, but he dubbed it a "publicity stunt" and "less in celebration of the soap's anniversary and more to plug her latest song."
 He also claimed that the returnees were of "random selection" and had "shoehorned cameos".
 He criticised the short return storylines written for characters, whilst calling Sky's appearance "so brief and awkward".
 Sills called the well storyline an "old classic" plotline and said, "It's not exactly a glowing sign of Neighbours modernity."

 Digital Spy's Soap Spy columnist, Ryan Love, a returning viewer, explained that the returning characters were what intrigued old viewers back to watch the celebrations.
 Seeing Paul as the mayor got him immediately "hooked", but he admitted that he required research to familiarise himself with the off-screen "happy ending" of Lucas and Vanessa.
 He applauded the use of "In the Hall of the Mountain King" playing over Harold's crash scene and thought Madge's "exceptional" appearance helped the scene become more "amusingly brilliant".
 He stated that production reunited Harold and Madge "so poignantly".
 Paul's "scheming", "Psychic Susan", and Mark and Tyler made him feel as though he could see himself "settling back in on Ramsay Street".